 When applying the 1st coat, make sure to mix the pale with a mixing rod so that the contents are well dispersed.

-Be sure to mix thoroughly so that the whole pale is evenly mixed and the viscosity has gone down to a more creamier form.
-You can store the mixing rod in a ziploc or vinyl bag for use later in the day.
+Be sure to mix thoroughly so that the coating is evenly mixed and the viscosity has gone down to a creamier consistency.
+You can store the mixing rod in a ziploc bag for use later in the day.

 Apply 2nd Coat